dingwilson/SwiftVideoBackground/README.md

 	pod 'SwiftVideoBackground'
 end
 ```
-Note your iOS deployment target to be at least 10.0:
+Note: your iOS deployment target must be 10.0:

 ####Swift Package Manager
 You can use [The Swift Package Manager](https://swift.org/package-manager) to install `SwiftVideoBackground` by adding the proper description to your `Package.swift` file: